louminod/great_expectations_api/README.md

     http://@IP:PORT/<data_source>/<schema>/<table>/<great_request>

- - <data_source> represent the connection to be used in the request.
+ - <data_source> : It represent the connection to be used in the request.
 This connection must have been previously created.
+ - <schema> : It represent the database schema of the requested table
- - <schema
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTkwNDc1NzYzLC0yMDE3NTk0NzU3LDMwMz
-UxNjQwNywxNDk4ODIxNTQyXX0=
+eyJoaXN0b3J5IjpbLTUwNjEyODYxMywtMjAxNzU5NDc1NywzMD
+M1MTY0MDcsMTQ5ODgyMTU0Ml19
 -->